 ‘The first movie to skip its own sequel’

 ThanksKilling 3 is a 2012 American comedy science fiction horror film directed by Jordan Downey (shorts: Critters: Bounty Hunter; Craw Lake; Hackjob) from a screenplay co-written with Mike Will Downey and Kevin Stewart.
-It is a directed sequel to ThanksKilling (2008)
+It is a direct sequel to ThanksKilling (2008) as there is no ThanksKilling 2.

 Fowl-mouthed villain Turkie is back and hacking his way to find the last copy of “ThanksKilling 2” which has landed in the hands of a group of disturbingly crude puppets.